cernat-catalin/jlox/Notes.md

   - Or maybe even better, do not allow declaration without initialization
 - Add support for `break` syntax (i.e. break from loop)
 - Add support for anonymous functions
+- Make resolver report if a local variable is never used
+- Make resolver more efficient.
+See challenge 4 in chapter 11 for more details

 ## Other
 - `Scanner` is kind of state based.
 Can we reduce that?